Overview of the Azure Monitor agents

 Azure Diagnostic extension

-- Archive logs and metrics to Azure storage
+- Archive logs and performance data from the guest operating system to Azure storage.

 - Investigate VM boot issues with Boot Diagnostics.

 - Copy data from applications running in your VM to Application Insights to integrate with other application monitoring.